Taciturny/Mental_Health_Convo/README.md

 ```

 `Retrieval Evaluation`
 Multiple searches (dense, late-interaction, and hybrid) was evaluated.
 The best-performing method (dense) is selected for use in deployment.
+Please note that running the rag evaluation will take a long time for cpu users (almost 20hrs).
 To perform this evaluation, run the following script:

 ```bash
 python -m evaluation.qdrant_evaluation